Contact us whenever you need it!

 • Whether the case goes to arbitration or litigation

 It depends on the state.
 But generally, lemon laws mainly apply to new vehicles under warranty.
-However, some states have extended the lemon laws to cover used vehicles.
+However, some states have extended the lemon laws to cover used cars.
 They include:

 • Connecticut